cconstellation/cconstellation/README.md

-# Reverse Engineer, i like doing opposite of software engineer.
+# Who am i?
+* I'm 15
+* I like reversing mostly the game or software that has been made and sometime either for fun or project.

 ## Languages, Including Learning
 * Lua